Deanamic/Codeforces/Contest/ARC079/Readme.md

 - [x] Problem E

-- [ ] Problem F
+- [x] Problem F
 If the graph were a tree the gruedy values would be fixed, given that there is 1 cycle, we can check the 2 possible values of a node in the cycle.
+Must be careful as the graph can have self edges.